FaaSKeeper: Learning from Building Serverless Services with ZooKeeper as an Example: Background and Motivation

 \textbf{Cloud Storage.} Cloud operators offer storage solutions that differ in elasticity, costs, reliability, and performance.

 \emph{Object.} Object storage is designed to store large amounts of data for a long time while providing high throughput and durability (\circledColor{4}{gold}).
 The cloud operator manages replication across multiple instances in physically and geographically separated data centers, providing high availability and reliability.
 Modern object stores offer strong consistency on read operations~\cite{10.1145/2043556.2043571}, guaranteeing that successful writes are immediately visible to other clients.
-The billing model is linear in both the data amount and the number of performed operations.
+The billing model is linear in the data amount and the number of performed operations.

-\emph{Key-Value.} The second type of cloud storage common in serverless applications is a nonrelational database (\circledColor{5}{gold}).
+\emph{Key-Value.} Nonrelational databases are common in serverless applications (\circledColor{5}{gold}), and they also offe serverless billing where the costs depend only on the stored data and operations performed.
 In addition to strong consistency, read operations can be executed with eventual consistency~\cite{vogels2009eventually}, trading consistency for lower costs, improved latency, and higher availability.
-Storage can offer optimistic concurrency with \emph{conditional} updates that apply atomic operations to existing attributes.
+They can offer optimistic concurrency with \emph{conditional} updates that apply atomic operations to existing attributes.

 \emph{Other.} FaaS can employ additional storage systems, but these often introduce resource provisioning. \emph{Ephemeral} storage~\cite{216007, 10.5555/3291168.3291200} is designed to meet serverless requirements for scalability and flexibility.
 In-memory caches bring lower latency and are being adapted to serverless scalability~\cite{246184,upstash}.